Teaching-Accessibility/course-project-497t-button/documentation.md

 The control interface allows users to select inputs which are propagated to all Linkimals toys within a valid radius.
-For instance, a user can tap the "3" HTML button, which is conveniently placed on top of the button on the image, to start the dance and song associated with this number.
+For instance, a user can tap the "3" HTML button, which is conveniently placed on top of the button on the image, to enable the switch to start the dance and song associated with this number.

 ## Design Principles